stevearrants/style/docs/capitalization.md

 When you're deciding whether to capitalize noun phrases, remember title case is more formal.
 It can help clarify that you're speaking about a specific, official thing (such as a form, office, or person).
 But overuse can be confusing.
-Readers seeing lots of capitalized nouns can get lost in a Sea Of Words.
+Readers seeing lots of capitalized nouns can Get Lost in a Sea Of Words.

-Headings
+Capitalization in headings
 --------

 Headlines, page titles, subheads, and similar content should follow